preritdas/api-factory/README.md

 # FastAPI Factory

 A factory for a FastAPI application.
-Comes with credential management, routers, a test suite, CI/CD, production/QA pipelines, logging (including instrumentation to see all route traffic), and a containerized development environment.
+Comes with credential management, global configuration, routers, a test suite, CI/CD, production/QA pipelines, logging (including instrumentation to see all route traffic), and a containerized development environment.

 ## Setup